Thought for the day

 • Install helm to support deployment processes with a single YAML config for each application.

-• Install nginx to provide reverse proxy support for web applications and keep the pod network isolated.
+• Install nginx as a reverse proxy for web applications to support network isolation of the pods.

 Posted in Uncategorized | Leave a comment